 Delivered free by Royal Mail as ‘articles for the blind’, our programmes reach our listeners on a memory stick which they play back through an easy-to-use ‘boom box’ (provided by SADTN on free loan) or through their own computer.
 Volunteer readers record the news programmes and articles in our sound studio; other volunteers handle the recording, editing, copying and distribution.

 Our weekly programmes as well as archives of interviews and other items can also be enjoyed on the ‘Listen Online’ page within our website (www.sadtn.org.uk).
 We are a regular weekly contributor to the ‘Local Life’ programme on Radio Verulam 92.6 FM (our local community radio) broadcast from 19.00-20.00 each Wednesday and on Sunday mornings from 9 till 10.

 As a registered charity active since 1974 and run entirely by volunteers, SADTN uses gifts, donations, street collections and bequests to fund its operation and enable new listeners to be added.
 Our website explains how new listeners can sign up for our weekly programmes and how new volunteers can offer to help.
-For the past 2 years, Duke of Edinburgh Award students have been managing our website.
-A team of students at Oaklands College raised funds for our ‘outside visits’ as part of the local Dragons Apprentice Challenge.
-We have been included in this year’s Junior Dragons Apprentice Challenge and linked with SS Alban and Stephen Catholic Junior School.
+We have welcomed volunteers aiming for their Duke of Edinburgh Award to work with us on special projects, and were pleased to participate in the local Dragons Apprentice Challenge at both Senior and Junior levels.